barbushin/php-console/README.md

 # Features

-There is a list of server library features with some usage examples.
-You can see how most of them works on PHP Console [examples server](http://php-console.com/instance/examples).
+You can see how most of this features works on PHP Console [live examples](http://php-console.com/instance/examples) server.

 ## Connector